-This relation indicates that for $N \apgt 32$, the relaxation time scale exceeds the crossing time.
-It remains unclear, though, what underlying process determines the slope.
+This relation indicates that for $N \apgt 32$, the relaxation timescale exceeds the crossing time.
+It remains unclear, however, which underlying process determines the slope.

-\cite{2002ApJ...580..606H} argued in favor of the same scaling for all $N$, and suggested that a galaxy with $10^{12}$ stars would have a Lyapunov time scale of $t_\lambda \approx t_{cr}/30$ or $t_\lambda \sim 8$\,Myr, whereas \cite{1993ApJ...415..715G} argued for a Lyapunov time scale that is roughly an order of magnitude larger.
-Irrespective of either of the two scaling relations, the Galaxy would be subject to chaotic motion on a fraction of the crossing time scale, and therefore not be representable by the collisionless Boltzmann equation \citep{1872Bolzmann}.
+\cite{2002ApJ...580..606H} argued in favor of the same scaling for all $N$ and suggested that a galaxy with $10^{12}$ stars would have a Lyapunov timescale of $t_\lambda \approx t_{cr}/30$ or $t_\lambda \sim 8$\,Myr, whereas \cite{1993ApJ...415..715G} argued for a Lyapunov timescale that is roughly an order of magnitude larger.
+Regardless of either of the two scaling relations, the Galaxy would be subject to chaotic motion on a fraction of the crossing timescale, and would therefore not be representable by the collisionless Boltzmann equation \citep{1872Bolzmann}.